 The term natural order implies the cosmic order- the law which sustains the entire universe.
 The Hindus believed that dharma ensures that humans exist in harmony with the entire cosmos or universe.

 The political, social and economic developments in medieval Europe opened upon an entirely fresh perspective towards the principles of natural law.
 The idea of natural law was used to support that of a social contract.
 The social contract theory argues that 'state' is nothing but a product of an agreement entered into by individuals in order to protect their life, liberty, and property.

 The interrelation between natural law and social contract theory can be found in the works of the following chief exponents of the social contract theory:

 Locke too recognized the existence of certain inalienable natural rights.
-He categorized them as “life, liberty and estate”.
-However, he is said to be an opponent of Hobbes for while Hobbes’s social contract is based on absolutism, Locke’s social contract is based upon liberalism.
+He categorized them as "life, liberty, and estate".
+However, he is said to be an opponent of Hobbes for while Hobbes's social contract is based on absolutism, Locke's social contract is based on liberalism.

 Through the social contract, everyone surrendered their rights to a body known as the State whose primary function was to protect the rights that have been surrendered.
 According to him, an individual cannot be oppressed by a State since he himself is a member of it.

-Kant made a sharp distinction between natural rights and acquired rights and recognized only one natural right: the right to freedom.
+Kant made a sharp distinction between natural rights and acquired rights and recognized only one natural right i.e. the right to freedom.
 However, the same also had one limitation; that it must harmoniously coexist with the right to freedom of other individuals.

 The decline of natural law theories took place in the 18th Century.
 With the advancement of empirical methods of study and scientific behavioralism, natural law theories were denounced primarily because its source was said to be a "divine entity".